 The Vaughan Association exists to explore, celebrate, and question the works and lives of Henry Vaughan, poet anddoctor, and his twin brother, the famous alchemist Thomas Vaughan, while encouraging the work of modern writers and artists.

-The latest volume, Scintilla 19, is available from Amazon.com.
+The two latest volumes, Scintilla 22 and Scintilla 23, are available from Amazon.com.

 To order back copies please email us at

 Libraries and educational institutions may subscribe to Scintilla.